tomswinburne/tomswinburne.github.io/index.md

 <code>thomas.swinburne-at-cnrs.fr</code>

 <strong>New approaches in computational metallurgy</strong><br>
-Metals are uniquely strong, ductile and recyclable.
-However, predicting component failure remains a grand engineering challenge, limiting performance, shortening component life and increasing costs/emissions.
+Metals are uniquely strong, ductile and recyclable, but understanding how metallic alloys form, age and fail remains a grand engineering challenge.
+This limits performance, shortens component life and increases both costs and emissions.

-We push the boundaries of theory and simulation for metallic alloys, from the atomic scale up.
-Our research draws from physics, mathematics, mechanics and machine learning.
-A particular focus is quantifing uncertainty in the predictions of data-driven models spanning many time and length scales.<br>
+We push the boundaries of theory and simulation for materials, connecting atomic dynamics to engineering properties using ideas from physics, mathematics, mechanics and machine learning.
+A particular focus is robustly quantifing uncertainty in the predictions of multi-scale, data-driven models.<br>
 <em>Keywords: atomic simulation, dislocations, UQ, Markov models, forecasting</em><br>

 <strong>Recent Preprints / Papers (&Dagger; = sole/corres.)</strong><br>